microsoft/vscode-docs/blogs/2017/10/24/theicon.md

 ## Welcome to the family

 Back in [March](https://blogs.msdn.microsoft.com/visualstudio/2017/03/08/iterations-on-infinity/), we (the broader Visual Studio team) set out to create a "family" feel across all of the developer tools we produce.
-If you read that blog post again, you can see that we had to work within a set of "challenging" corporate branding guidelines (e.g. a single color).
+If you read that blog post again, you can see that we had to work within a set of "challenging" corporate branding guidelines (for example, a single color).

 It is easy to blame the guidelines, but at the same time, having a set of products that are easily and broadly recognizable is a valuable asset.
 Instead, we took on the challenge of working within the constraints while also working across the company to evolve the guidelines and address the problems we faced.